Book Your Spectator Camping

-All campers must hold both a valid Season Pass and a Camping Pass.
-This applies to General, Platinum and Entrant pass holders.
+All campers must hold a valid Season Pass and a Camping Pass.

 Every person staying in the camping areas must hold both passes for the duration of the event.

-Anyone aged 16 or under must always be accompanied by a responsible adult while camping at Summernats.
+Anyone aged 16 or under must be accompanied by a responsible adult at all times.

 - Alcohol purchased outside of Summernats event grounds